reesericci/DarkMono-discord/README.md

 fluffy - Revert chat to old one

 # Extras:
-If you like the new chat and would like to use it , remove the 2nd `@import` from the DarkDiscord.theme.css file
+If you like the new chat and would like to use it , remove the second `@import` from the DarkDiscord.theme.css file